-Jaimie Cory, M.Ed, LCMHCA
+Jaimie Cory, M.Ed, LCMHC

-preferred pronouns: she/her
+she/her

-Jaimie is a Licensed Clinical Mental Health Counselor Associate specializing in working with LGBTQIA+ clients working through life transitions and post-traumatic recovery.
-She believes that through authentic, healing relationships we can begin to let go of barriers that keep us distant from others, our needs, our goals, and our sources of meaning in life.
-She is passionate about the role counselors play in addressing intersectional issues of social justice by facilitating sociopolitical empowerment among her clients.
-Jaimie has a diverse occupational background of working with youth and adults in public education and as a community health worker doing outreach HIV and other STI testing.
-For the past two years, she has been working in the field of mental health in a variety of outpatient settings in both Houston, TX and the Triad area of NC.
-She remains involved in advocacy within universities and local collectives in the Triad area.
+Jaimie is a Licensed Clinical Mental Health Counselor with experience working with a broad range of presenting concerns.
+She believes that through authentic, healing relationships we can begin to let go of barriers that keep us distant from others, our needs, and our sources of meaning in life.
+Jaimie has a diverse occupational background in the fields of counseling, education, academic research, and public health.
+Her clinical experience is drawn from a variety of outpatient settings in both Houston, TX and the Triad area of NC.
+She approaches all areas of life with a commitment to a set of ethics in alignment with larger projects of abolition and decolonization. |

 Qualifications |